OrdepSacul/FlipBot/README.md

 2. Type !flip to check available commands.
 3. Knock yourself out.

+Note: Bot only works in p2p chats.
+To create a new p2p chat use /createmoderatedchat in Skype.

 ## Important notes

 Microsoft is in proceed to kill third party API for Skype.